openframeworks/ofBook/info/styleGuide.md

 ## links ##

 Please use inline links and add titles to the links for more details explanation (helps for accessibility).
-Don't repeate the link text in the title.
+Don't repeat the link text in the title.

 for example this: